jny986/homestead-vagrant/README.md

-# homestead-vagrant
+# Homestead Vagrant
-Homestead Vagrant Setup
+## Customised Homestead Vagrant Setup

+This is my customised homestead vagrant setup that allow for individual user customisations.